 'Severe impairment of intelligence and social functioning (however caused) which appears to be permanent.'

 - ESA/Incapacity Benefit - at higher long term rate only

 - Attendance Allowance at higher or lower rate

 - Care Component of Disability Living Allowance or Personal Independence Payment at the higher or middle rate

 - Severe Disablement Allowance

 - Constant Attendance Allowance at one of the four rates payable under disablement benefit or war disablement person

 - Unemployment Supplement Payment as an increase to Disablement Benefit

 - Disability Working Pension

 - Income Support with the additional condition of paragraph 2 to Income Support General Regulations 1987

 To apply for the severe mental impairment discount/exemption, you'll need to complete the online application form.
-You'll need to fill in the required sections, and upload proof from your GP of your severe mental impairment.
+You'll need to fill in the required sections, and upload the proof from your doctor that you have a severe mental impairment which is permanent.

 If you can't complete the online form, you can contact us on 01642 726006 and ask for a paper form to be sent to you.
 You'll still need to complete the form and send back to us.

 - People in prison (except those in prison for not paying Council Tax or a fine)